Aryan-Nath/Recipes-and-Ratings/README.md

 # Can I get Seconds?
-An analysis of the cooking time of meals versus their nutritonal content
+An analysis of the cooking time of meals versus their nutritional content.

 Author: Aryan Nath